Why should I pledge?

 Sign the pledge

-Drop the Jargon 2016Read the pledge
+Drop the Jargon 2017Read or edit the petition

 Pledge to Drop the Jargon